Optimal Smoothed Analysis of the Simplex Method: Algorithms

 \section{Algorithms}

 This section will show how to adapt the algorithmic reduction of \cite{ver09} such that it can be used for the semi-random shadow vertex method.
 Proofs of the stated lemmas can be found in \cite{ver09}.
-The full procedure will output one of following scenarios \begin{itemize} \item a vector $x \in \R^d$ with $Ax \leq 0$, certifying \emph{unboundedness}, \item a vector $y \in \R^n$ with $y^\T A < 0$, certifying \emph{infeasibility}, or \item a basis $I \in \binom{[n]}{d}$ which is both feasible $A(A_I^{-1}b_I) \leq b$ and optimal $c^\T A_I^{-1} \geq 0$. \end{itemize} Note that we have a rather generous definition for unboundedness: an LP can simultaneously be unbounded and infeasible, or simultaneously be unbounded and admit an optimal basic feasible solution.
-This flexibility we grant ourselves out of kindness and not necessity.
+The full procedure will output one of following scenarios \begin{itemize} \item a vector $x \in \R^d$ with $Ax \leq 0$, certifying \emph{unboundedness}, \item a vector $y \in \R^n$ with $y^\T A = 0$, $y \geq 0$ and $y^\T b < 0$, certifying \emph{infeasibility}, or \item a basis $I \in \binom{[n]}{d}$ which is both feasible $A(A_I^{-1}b_I) \leq b$ and optimal $c^\T A_I^{-1} \geq 0$. \end{itemize} Note that we have a rather generous definition for unboundedness: an LP can simultaneously be unbounded and infeasible, or simultaneously be unbounded and admit an optimal basic feasible solution.
+This flexibility we grant ourselves out of kindness, not out of necessity.
+If one wishes to tease apart these cases explicitly, this can be done using well-known reductions.
+One such option is to add a cut $c^\T x \geq -M$ for some large $M > 0$, and not perturb this constraint.
+A single unperturbed constraint can be factored through the analysis in its entirety, leading to a running time blow-up of at most a factor $2$.

 All that follows can be adapted to work with a more restrictive definition of unboundedness.
-For the sake of the clarity of our argument, we proceed with this terminology.
+For the sake of the clarity of our argument, we proceed with the above terminology.